Cosmic-Octo/Cosmic-Octo/README.md

 ## Objective

 Although I have academic expereince with cybersecurity concepts, I want to expand my practical knowledge.
-This portfolio is not only a record of my projects, but a reference for myself of knowledge gained through completing projects.
+This portfolio is not only a record of my projects, but a reference for myself, of knowledge gained through completing projects.

 ## Projects
 -